ThomasCulotta/PureBot/Commands_PureSushi.md

 ```
 who add @BabotzInc Hello I'm a Babotz quote
 ```
+### Remarks
+@ing the user is required.
+Type @ and use Twitch's username autocomplete to ensure the correct username is given.

 **who del @USER ID**
 ```
 who del @BabotzInc 12
 ```
+### Remarks
+@ing the user is required.
+Type @ and use Twitch's username autocomplete to ensure the correct username is given.

 **who (@USER) (ID)**
 ```
 who

+who 14

 who @BabotzInc

 who @BabotzInc 14
 ```
+### Remarks
+When no username is given, this command defaults to your own quotes.

 ---
 ## Other Commands